SenpaiSimon/Ender3-S1-Pro/Cura Config/README.md

  - "PLA Flex Default" - which prints faster and is enough for nearly all prints
  - "PLA Flex Quality" - which prints a lot finer und slower, for a lot more details

+> **NOTE:** These two settings work, as the name already suggests, only for PLA Filement ⚠️

 Afterwards you can press "Slice" 🪚 in the bottom right and wait for it to be done.

 ![slice1](doc_pics/slice1.png)